raffishquartan/addargs/README.md

 `addargs` functions allows such parameters to be omitted.

-For example, the `connect` function in `react-redux` takes a callback `mapStateToProps` with the signature (docs)[https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options]:
+For example, the `connect` function in `react-redux` takes a callback `mapStateToProps` with the signature ([docs](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options)):

 ````
 mapStateToProps(state, [ownProps]): stateProps
 ````

-If an implementation of this method only uses `ownProps` this can be enforced as follows:
+If an implementation of this method only uses `ownProps` then this can be enforced as follows:

 ````
 const mapStateToProps = addFirstArg((ownProps) => {